renderedtext/semaphore-docs-new/source/docs/activity-monitor.md

 moment.

 __Note:__
-This feature is available for paid organizations only.
+This feature is available for organizations only.